Using a TLS certificate, you can create a secure connection between your website and its visitors. This allows you to:

 You may need multiple TLS certificates, depending on the number of separate domain names that you wish to secure.

 You will need one TLS certificate for each secure web site that you wish to have hosted.
-This certificate will be for either "domain.com," "www.domain.com," or some subdomain like "secure.domain.com" — your choice.
+This certificate will be for either "domain.com" and "www.domain.com," or some subdomain like "secure.domain.com" — your choice.

 If you have Private Labeled WebMail and wish to brand the domain name shown in the browser for TLS connections, then you will need a TLS certificate for that "secure private labeled domain name".